 Geiranger is a teeny tiny place

 As in, fully minuscule.
 The permanent population of the village is around 200, although this increases drastically when seasonal staff arrive for the Summer season.
-Mainly made up of small wooden shops selling classic tourist goods, campsites and the odd coffee shop, there is also a very tiny school, a church and a few hotels.
+Mainly made up of small wooden shops selling classic tourist goods, campsites and the odd hotel, there is also a very tiny school, a church and a few hotels.
 My favourite place for a coffee and a Norwegian waffle (which is actually more of a pancake, served with sour cream and jam), was a little place called CafeOle, staffed mainly by English and Spanish people.
 Crazy.
 The weird thing about this is, the entire time I spent in Geiranger, I never once met a Norwegian person, and I’m not gonna lie it unnerves me slightly to be in a foreign place where it’s seemingly impossible to find a local.
 Maybe I just wasn’t looking in the right places.

 It’s perfect for a good old-fashioned hike (especially if you’re in a bit of a mood)